dfm/emcee/docs/tutorials/line.rst

             return -np.inf
         return lp + log_likelihood(theta, x, y, yerr)

-After all this setup, it's easy to sample this distribution using emcee.
+After all this setup, it’s easy to sample this distribution using emcee.
-We'll start by initializing the walkers in a tiny Gaussian ball around the maximum likelihood result (I've found that this tends to be a pretty good initialization in most cases) and then run 5,000 steps of MCMC.
+We’ll start by initializing the walkers in a tiny Gaussian ball around the maximum likelihood result (I’ve found that this tends to be a pretty good initialization in most cases) and then run 5,000 steps of MCMC.

 .. code:: python